MaximeB5/Blackjack/README.md

 # TODO :
   - CODE :

-			-	Implement the CasinoDealer class
+			-	Implement the CasinoDealer class.
-			-	Implement the GameBoard class
+			-	Implement the GameBoard class.

   - DOC :

 			-	Create a Class Diagram with the pictures in documentation.
+			-	Add graphs representing the evolution of the score for wins and defeats.

   - TESTS :

-			-	Unit tests to do : CasinoDealer, GameBoard
+			-	Unit tests to do : CasinoDealer, GameBoard.
-			-	ONGOING ISSUES : see line 214 : HumanPlayer -> terminate called after throwing an instance of 'CoinsException' what():  Error in "Coins::addValue" : check(value) failed, the value exceeds the accepted limits.
+			-	ONGOING ISSUES : Score issue for several defeats in a row.